dylnb/esslli2015-monads/continuations/layers.md

-# Continuations for Layered Effects
+# Continuations and Monads

+* Coming soon